Checkbox

 - select multiple options from a list

-- toggle a single option on or off
+- toggle a single option on or off.

 When not use

-- Do not use the checkboxes component if users can only choose one option from a selection.
+Do not use the checkboxes component if users can only choose one option from a selection.
+In this case, use the radio component.

 How to use